 The Mouse with the Question Mark Tail by Richard Peck, illustrated by Kelly Murphy

 This is a simple but charming story about a mouse grows up at Buckingham Palace longing for an identity.
-Not only does he not know his parents, he doesn’t even know his name!
+Not only does he not know his parents, but he also doesn’t even know his name!
 Happily, his adventures lead him to a very satisfactory conclusion.

 White Fur Flying by Patricia MacLachlan